 How to Make Sourdough Discard Pumpkin Cinnamon Rolls

-Roll the dough into a 9x14-inch rectangle.
+Use a rolling pin to roll the dough into a roughly 12x18-inch rectangle.

 Expert Baking Tips